sharedferret/Sparkle-Turntable-Bot/README.md

 This is still early in development, and some features are developed for/catered to the Indie/Classic Alt room, and may not apply to all rooms.

-## roomenforcement Branch

-This is the roomenforcement dev branch for the bot.

-Goals for this branch:

-* Set up "bonus" modes - NONE, VOTE, CHAT, AUTO
-* Set up customizable modes of room rules enforcement
- - One and Down
- - Two and Down
- - etc.

-If you're just trying to get a bot set up, using the build in the master branch is recommended.

 ## Installation

 To run the bot, you'll need the following installed: